Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 ## Introduction

 This guide will cover how to connect wallets with `web3-react`.
-It is based on the [web3-react example](https://github.com/Uniswap/examples/tree/main/web3-react), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
+It is based on the [web3-react example](https://github.com/Uniswap/examples/tree/main/web3-react) found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
 To run this example, check out the examples's [README](https://github.com/Uniswap/examples/blob/main/web3-react/README.md) and follow the setup instructions.

-In this example we will walk through setting up `web3-react` and connecting the most popular browser injected connector, *MetaMask*, using the web3-react [MetaMask package](https://www.npmjs.com/package/@web3-react/metamask).
+In this example we will walk through setting up `web3-react` and connecting the most popular browser-injected connector, *MetaMask*, using [@web3-react/metamask](https://www.npmjs.com/package/@web3-react/metamask).

 The input parameters to this guide are the chains that we want our app to be able to connect to and their RPC URLs.

 The guide will **cover**:

-1. Creating a `Web3ReactProvider`
+1. Creating a `web3-react` `Web3ReactProvider`
-2. Building an `InjectedConnector`
+2. Building a `web3-react` `InjectedConnector`
 3. Connecting and disconnecting the application to the connector

-At the end of the guide, we should be able to connect and disconnect the application to a MetaMask injected connector.
+At the end of the guide, we should be able to connect and disconnect your dApp to a MetaMask connector.

 For this guide, the following `web3-react` packages are used: